volcengine/verl/docs/algo/ppo.md

 Note that all configs containing `micro_batch_size` are used to configure the maximum sample or token count per forward or backward pass to avoid GPU OOMs, whose value should not change algorithmic/convergence behavior.

 Most critic configs are similar to those of actors.
-We list a few key configs under `actor_rollout_ref.actor` in the following paragraph.
-Note that the critic model is omitted from the figure below, too.
+Note that the critic model is omitted from the figure below.

 ![image](https://github.com/user-attachments/assets/16aebad1-0da6-4eb3-806d-54a74e712c2d)

 - `data.train_batch_size`: The global batch size of prompts used to generate a set of sampled trajectories/rollouts.
 The number of responses/trajectories is `data.train_batch_size * actor_rollout.ref.rollout.n`

-- `actor_rollout_ref.actor.ppo_mini_batch_size`: The set of sampled trajectories is split into multiple mini-batches with batch_size=ppo_mini_batch_size for PPO updates.
+- `actor_rollout_ref.actor.ppo_mini_batch_size`: The set of sampled trajectories is split into multiple mini-batches with batch_size=ppo_mini_batch_size for PPO actor updates.
 The ppo_mini_batch_size is a global size across all workers

+- `actor_rollout_ref.critic.ppo_mini_batch_size`: The set of sampled trajectories is split into multiple mini-batches with batch_size=ppo_mini_batch_size for PPO critic updates.
+The ppo_mini_batch_size is a global size across all workers

 - `actor_rollout_ref.actor.clip_ratio`: The PPO clip range.
 Default to 0.2

+- `actor_rollout_ref.actor.ppo_epochs`: Number of epochs for PPO updates on one set of sampled trajectories for actor

-- `actor_rollout_ref.actor.ppo_epochs`: Number of epochs for PPO updates on one set of sampled trajectories
+- `actor_rollout_ref.actor.ppo_epochs`: Number of epochs for PPO updates on one set of sampled trajectories for critic

 - `algorithm.gemma`: discount factor